tsangdl/ctm_scripts/README.md

 # Run it
 minikube service go-hello-world2
+Not sure why yet but there was a THis site can't be reached error on my browser.
+Most probably a proxy or firewall error.
 I created a separate app that was a web server but had issues with it displaying on the browser so have not included it here.